 More organizations are looking to create a culture that has cooperation across departments.
 Since the process focuses more on overall operations, it helps to reduce budget battles between departments.
-This ensures department managers are on the same page and work together to improve business efficiency and productivity.
+This ensures department managers are on the same page and with the help of a flexible driver based planning software teams can work together to improve business efficiency and productivity.

 Along with organization cooperation, an organization runs most effectively when information isn’t siloed between departments.
 As CFOs take a more strategic role in their businesses, they’re often vital in getting key players from different departments on the same page.

 After all, a driver-based system will have key indicators from each department.
 So, rather than being focused solely on budget inflows and outflows, department heads can have a role to play in improving performance as it ties into operations as a whole.

 Every business has those few key indicators that can give a snapshot of overall performance.
 Being able to drill down and focus solely on those pieces of data is an advantage—it helps reduce the noise in favor of what matters.

 The ability to define your business drivers increases flexibility.
 For example, many organizations look more at non-financial variables now.
 The capacity to include variables and key performance indicators unique to the business will make planning more efficient in the long run.

 The worry that their budget and forecasts aren’t accurate comes up again and again with CFOs and budget managers.
 Incorrect numbers can have a massive trickle-down impact on the bottom line.